Joefva/lenstool_idPIE_tutorial/docs/sphinx/source/index.rst

 Welcome to the Lenstool documentation!
 =======================================

-**Lenstool** is a gravitational lensing software for modeling mass distribution of galaxies and clusters (strong and weak regime).
+**Lenstool** is a gravitational lensing software for modelling mass distribution of galaxies and clusters (strong and weak regime).

 Further information may be found in the `Lenstool WikiStart <https://projets.lam.fr/projects/lenstool/wiki>`_.